zbw8388/MidlandArchiveSearch/README.md

 - While there are a couple client-side full-text search engines available, such as [flexsearch](https://github.com/nextapps-de/flexsearch), [wade](https://github.com/kbrsh/wade), I choose not to use them for the following reasons:
     - They don't have the functionality that I want.
 Since one yearbook might contain multiple articles, it would be ineffective for me to show the occurrence of a phrase/word without letting my users know how they are distributed within that yearbook.
 Thus, I would like to have a word-level inverted index, but I cannot find those on Github.
 Granted, I can easily modify existing searchers to achieve this goal without adding a significant amount of resource consumption, as the maximum index is only at ~10M, which is way less than 2^30, the maximum internal integer representation for V8 engine.

     - They have a rather slow initialization speed.
-They (flexsearch) apply stemmer (or encoder) on the *entire* text, which removed the possibility of reusing results from the stemmer (well, it is true that string operations are faster on a long string than a lot of shorter strings).
+They (flexsearch) apply stemmer (or encoder) on the *entire* text, which removed the possibility of reusing results from the stemmer (well, it is true that string operations are faster on a long string than a lot of shorter ones).
 Stemmers are especially costly, as they make a lot of non-slicing operations on strings, which requires allocating new memory.
 My code avoids that issue by creating a cache dictionary for the stemmer, and applying stemmer on each word, so that results can get reused.
 By doing this, the amount of words that need to go through the stemmer is reduced to ~3% of the original count, which leads to a ~65% reduction in initialization time when compared to the former approach.
 It also allows the usage of more complex stemmers instead of regex only.
 I would assume that creating extra rules for stemmer or encoder (e.g. phonetic changes) won't greatly increase the initialization time.
 Also, my code avoids any preprocessing of the text--words that comes out of the tokenizer (which only performs a slicing operation so no extra memory allocation is needed) go directly to the cache dictionary.
 I found that if there is one string preprocessing (e.g. `.toLowerCase()`), the time for initialization will go up by ~30%.

     - They are not built for my use case.
 I don't need to index a dictionary, nor do I need blazing fast search speed.
 All I need is a superb initialization speed, and a reasonable search speed so users can start searching as soon as possible.
 (For now most of the search time is used for rendering the context SVG.
 Maybe I should use canvas instead...)

+- Though I did not use it directly, the core part of this project (`src/searcher.js`) is greatly inspired by [flexsearch](https://github.com/nextapps-de/flexsearch).